MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 For sync to function, all device connectivity and configuration data needed to provide the sync experience is sent to Microsoft.
 Sync data includes the name of your device, make, and model.
 To delete sync data, navigate to [Microsoft device dashboard](https://account.microsoft.com/devices).
 To manage your synced favorites, navigate to `edge://favorites`.
 To manage all other data types, navigate to `edge://settings/profiles`.

+When you sign into Microsoft Edge with your Microsoft account or work or school account, Microsoft Edge will store your preferences for your data privacy settings in Microsoft's servers.
+Microsoft Edge will only use the stored settings to make it easier for you to migrate your experience when you start using Microsoft Edge on a different device, or when you sign in to Microsoft Edge.

 All synced data is encrypted in transit over HTTPS when transferred between the browser and Microsoft servers.
 The synced data is also stored in an encrypted state in Microsoft servers.
 Sensitive data types such as addresses and passwords are further encrypted on the device before being synced.
 If you are using a work or school account, all data types are further encrypted before being synced using Microsoft Information Protection.
 All other synced data types are stored until you delete the data, the account is deleted, or the account becomes inactive.
 An account ID is attached to all synced data, as the ID is necessary to perform sync across multiple devices.

 InPrivate and Guest mode browsing data does not sync to your Microsoft account.
-However, favorites created during InPrivate sessions are synced across your signed-in versions of Microsoft Edge where sync is turned on.
+However, favorites created during InPrivate sessions are synced across your signed-in versions of Microsoft Edge.

 <!-- ====================================================================== -->